antariandel/daqhats_dev/examples/c/mcc118/README.md

 # C/C++ Examples

 ## About
-The C and C++ examples demonstrate various classes and functions to familiarize yourself with the daqhats library and MCC 118 DAQ HAT board.
+The C/C++ examples demonstrate various classes and functions to familiarize yourself with the daqhats library and MCC 118 DAQ HAT board.
 All examples can be customized to suit your needs.

 >Additional information about each example is in the README file in the folder where the example is located.